 Page servers are systems representing a scaled-out storage engine.
 Each page server is responsible for a subset of the pages in the database.
-Nominally, each page server controls 1 terabyte of data.
+Nominally, each page server controls between 128 GB and 1 TB of data.
 No data is shared on more than one page server (outside of replicas that are kept for redundancy and availability).
 The job of a page server is to serve database pages out to the compute nodes on demand, and to keep the pages updated as transactions update data.
 Page servers are kept up-to-date by playing log records from the log service.
 Page servers also maintain SSD-based caches to enhance performance.
 Long-term storage of data pages is kept in Azure Storage for additional reliability.

 Backup and restore